 Smoking is the most important avoidable risk factor for pancreatic cancer.
 Quitting smoking helps lower risk.
 If you smoke and want help quitting, please talk to your health care provider or call us at 1-800-227-2345.

-Heavy alcohol use has been tied to pancreatic cancer in some studies but not in others.
-This link is still not certain, but heavy alcohol use can lead to conditions such as chronic pancreatitis and cirrhosis, which are known to increase pancreatic cancer risk.
+Heavy alcohol use has been tied to pancreatic cancer in some studies.
+Heavy alcohol use can also lead to conditions such as chronic pancreatitis, which is known to increase pancreatic cancer risk.
+It’s best not to drink alcohol.
+If you do drink, you should have no more than 1 drink per day for women or 2 drinks per day for men.

 Avoiding workplace exposure to certain chemicals may reduce your risk for pancreatic cancer.